-VICO does have a significant reliance on the reinsurance market given that in 2016 the net retention was bought down.
+VICO does have a significant reliance on the reinsurance market given that in 2017 the net retention was bought down.
 VICO have a very strict reinsurance purchasing strategy in that they only consider markets rated A- or above.
 Reinsurance protection is purchased from London, European and Asian capacity providers.

 At each Board meeting the CRO updates the Board on the financial strength of each reinsurance partner.
-VICO do not only rely on external rating agencies but also obtain an independent analysis from the market securities department from one of the leading insurance broking firms in the London market.
+VICO do not only rely on external rating agencies, on an annual basis an independent analysis is obtained from the market securities department, from one of the leading insurance broking firms in the London market.

 On an annual basis VICO updates its Reinsurance Strategy document which is approved by the Board of Directors.
 All reinsurers must be minimum A- rated.
 No deviation from this document is allowed without the prior approval of the Board of Directors.
 VICO continues to monitor its Reinsurers during the life of the Reinsurance agreements and/or for as long as any obligations remain outstanding with any changes in rating notified to the Board of Directors without delay.
-In 2016 VICO had no deviations to report to the Board.
+In 2017 VICO had no deviations to report to the Board.

-The SCR capital requirement for Credit risk is €5.8M.
+The SCR capital requirement for Credit risk is €4.8m.